skyvers/Aged-care/readme.md

 </view>
 ```

-To see the changes re-deployed the application.
+To see the changes, generate domain and re-deploy the application as you did before (stop the WildFly server, run Generate Domain, then restart WildFly).

 ![Resident edit ](doc_src_img/chapter7/10.jpg "Resident edit")

 Next, we will group related information together to make it easier to manage.
 The easiest way is to use the `border` and `borderTitle` attributes of the Form container.

-So, in this case, I will have 2 forms, one for `Resident Info`, one for `Faciltiy Info`.
+So, in this case, we will have 2 forms, one for Resident information, one for Faciltiy information.
+Let's add border and borderTitle in the <form> tag.

 Let's add `border` and `borderTitle` in the `<form>` tag.

 ```xml